seatable/seatable/Readme.md

 * Comprehensive API and SDK for adding extensions.
 * Filters, sorts, charts and pivotal tables to visualize and analyze data.

+## History

+SeaTable is build by the Seafile team (https://github.com/haiwen/seafile).
+The original idea is to add online collabration table feature to Seafile.
+Later it involved into a seperate project.

 ## Software components